eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 *errors* are returned for commands which could not be executed due to client errors or internal server errors.
 They contain a *status integer* which reflects an HTTP status code with the same semantics as in HTTP.

+### Acks criterion

+[Commands](#commands-criterion) can specify a number of [acknowledgements](basic-acknowledgements.html) (ACKs) which have to be successfully fulfilled to regard the command as successfully executed.

+*acks* can be returned in response to [events](#events-criterion) which have defined in their `headers`, that specific acknowledgement labels were required by the issuing command.<br/>
+Acks contain a *status integer* which reflects a status code with the same semantics as in HTTP, reflecting whether the ack was successful (2xx status range) or not (4xx or 5xx status range).<br/>
+Acks contain *headers* which include at least the `correlation-id` of the command/event to acknowledge, and optionally contain a custom *payload*.

 ## Action (optional)

-For command, event and messages criteria additional actions are available which further distinguish the purpose of a Protocol message.
+For command, event, and messages criteria, additional actions are available, which further distinguish the purpose of a Protocol message.

 ### Command criterion actions